Justin Iles Reg. MBACP, Integrative Counsellor

 Human suffering comes in many forms; reasons for someone to come for counselling may include: depression, loneliness, anxiety, low self-esteem, stress, bereavement, relationship difficulties (including our relationship with food), addiction, self-injury and suicidal thoughts.
 I have undergone specialist training in working with trauma and have helped people with experiences such as childhood abuse, bullying and terrorist bombings – trauma can have such a debilitating effect on us and can prevent us from living full and meaningful lives.
 No matter the cause of the trauma, it affects the brain in a similar way and relief generally comes through moving the traumatic memory into normal long term memory.
 By actively working through the trauma, a new possibility of the future unfolds.
 As the Desiderata wisely says: "With all its sham, drudgery and broken dreams, it is still a beautiful world.
 Be brave, strive to be happy."

-I work with adults, teenagers and children age 6+.
+I work with adults, couples, teenagers and children age 6+.
 The way I work will depend largely on your age and the issues you are facing.
 This may include: talking therapy, play therapy, mindfulness and relaxation or tools such as cognitive behavioural therapy.
 Our work together will be a collaborative effort and I will be guided by what feels right to you.

 Training, qualifications & experience

 - Advanced diploma (with distinction) in counselling (level 5)